 Phone service: For the most part.

-Internet service: WiFi at the Farm is not the best and only available to one group leader.
-If you stay at the Grange there is no WiFi available.
+Internet service: WiFi at the Farm is not the best and only available to group leaders.
+If you stay at the Grange or Methodist church there is no WiFi available.

 How do I prepare my group for the trip?

 Talk with Farm staff to learn about the latest issues affecting the community.
 Often these issues are no different than you own.
 Sometimes, though, issues arise that are particular to the reservation and we can help you though them.

 Keep in mind issues of race, culture, ethnicity, dominate culture, and power, as you think about preparing for your trip.
 By talking through these questions, you will also get a chance to better understand where your group and what reactions you might experience during your week .

 In a nutshell, what do I need to do to make a trip happen?